Legal Alignment for Safe and Ethical AI: What is legal alignment?

 \textbf{Pathway 2: Legal theory and interpretation as a guide for AI reasoning and decision-making}.
 Although law can specify how AI systems should act in a variety of circumstances, there will inevitably be situations in which law or other safety specifications provide an incomplete guide for action \citep{raz1971legal}.
 Methods of legal decision-making---particularly for reasoning about the interpretation and application of existing laws or rules in new circumstances---can potentially be adapted to help AI systems make sounder and safer decisions when confronting novel scenarios \citep{caputo2025alignment, he2025statutory}.
 Legal theory, even independent of the particular legal content to which it is ordinarily applied \citep{hartcommands}, could be leveraged to help delineate and possibly implement appropriate forms of reasoning for AI systems.

 Potential avenues for research include drawing on legal positivist arguments for \textit{analogical reasoning} that ground decision-making in the concrete facts of prior cases and precedent \citep{sunstein1993analogical,brewer1996exemplary}.
 While AI systems cannot yet effectively engage in the necessary complex normative judgments, these methods are already inspiring case-based reasoning approaches to alignment that seek to produce repositories of prior decisions to guide future actions of AI systems \citep{feng2023case,chen2025case}.
 Another avenue proposes using \textit{formal and textualist tools} such as legal canons of interpretation and methods of statutory construction that delineate which sources a decision-maker may refer to and establish a framework for reasoning about those sources \citep{schauer2009thinking,scalia2012reading}.
 Used appropriately, these tools could help address ambiguity in the guidance provided by legal rules or alignment specifications such as the principles in Anthropic's Constitutional AI \citep{he2025statutory}.
 A further avenue could draw on \textit{interpretivist and purposivist legal theory} that constrains legal decision-making through recourse to higher-level general principles of morality such as justice and fairness \citep{dworkin1986law,barak2011purposive}.
 Although AI systems cannot presently engage in the requisite reasoning to effectively operationalize this approach, likely improvements in the capabilities of AI systems suggest that, in time, they may be able to contribute to and participate in such processes \citep{caputo2025alignment}.
+Notably, given the current shortcomings of LLMs, meaningful progress could require engaging with other system architectures and methods, including neuro-symbolic methods and approaches using symbolic knowledge injection \citep{marra2024statistical,ciatto2024symbolic}.